Kitware/vtk-js/Sources/Rendering/OpenGL/glsl/readme.txt

 which VTK uses to map shader outputs to the framebufer.

-All vertex shaders should name their outputs with a postfix of VSOutput All geometry shaders should name their outputs with a postfix of GSOutput All fragment shaders shoudl name their inputs with a postfix of VSOutput.
+All vertex shaders should name their outputs with a postfix of VSOutput.
+All geometry shaders should name their outputs with a postfix of GSOutput.
+All fragment shaders should name their inputs with a postfix of VSOutput.
 Put another way fragment shaders should assuming their input is coming from the vertex shader.
 If a geometry shader is present VTK will rename the fragment shader inputs from VSOutput to GSOuput automatically.

 All variables that represent positions or directions usually have a suffix indicating the coordinate system they are in.
 The possible values are

 MC  - Model Coordinates
-WC  - WC world coordinates
+WC  - WC World Coordinates
 VC  - View Coordinates
 DC  - Display Coordinates
-NVC - NormalizeViewCoordinates
+NVC - NormalizedViewCoordinates